Feeling Bored? You’re Not Broken - You’re Human

 Workplace boredom is common, especially in repetitive roles.

-If you can’t change tasks, you can change how you approach them.
+If you cannot change tasks, you can change your approach.

 Micro-Changes That Help